jflessau/pg-dump-s3/README.md

 docker build --build-arg "POSTGRES_IMAGE_TAG=13.5" -t pg_dump_s3 .
 ```

+It takes `POSTGRES_IMAGE_TAG` as a build arg so that the postgres version in this image can match the version you want a backup from.
+Thats necessary because `pg_dump` works best on databases with the same postgres version.

 See the _Tested images_ section for a list of images that should work.

 ### Starting a Container